Abhii-07/Build-AI/README.md

 ## 🚀 Project Overview

-**[Your Project Name]** is a cloud-based platform designed to streamline the web development process.
+**Build-AI** is a cloud-based platform designed to streamline the web development process.
 It combines modern AI technologies with a minimalist and intuitive user interface, allowing developers to generate code, manage projects, and deploy applications all within a single platform.

-With powerful AI tools integrated into the development environment, **[Your Project Name]** reduces the time required to develop complex applications, providing a seamless experience for developers of all levels.
-Whether you're working on a small website or a full-stack application, **[Your Project Name]** will handle the heavy lifting for you.
+With powerful AI tools integrated into the development environment, **Build-AI** reduces the time required to develop complex applications, providing a seamless experience for developers of all levels.
+Whether you're working on a small website or a full-stack application, **Build-AI** will handle the heavy lifting for you.

 ## 🧠 Key Features